balsama/acme-lightning-extend/README.md

+NOTICE: The Lightning Extend file will soon be removed.
+See https://github.com/balsama/lightning-extend-to-subprofile-convert-example for more information.

 # Acme Lightning Extend

 This is an example project that extends the Lightning Distribution of Drupal.
 It gives users a different out-of-the-box experience than Lightning normally would, with additional code and configuration.
 It makes use of the [Lightning Extend feature](https://www.drupal.org/node/2734507#comment-11298551) by defining additional dependencies in a `lightning.extend.yml` file: